The Committee consisted of the following Members:

 That is an interesting point, but I think it is unlikely.
 There are protections, so if a circus owner was minded to do such a thing, I would have thought that we would have seen evidence of animal welfare concerns, which would be dealt with under the 2006 Act.
 I will explain in more detail as I proceed why we have come to that conclusion, which will hopefully answer the question more fully.

-The Animal Welfare Act 2006 permits seizure if an animal is suffering, or if they are likely to suffer if their circumstances do not change.
+The Animal Welfare Act 2006 permits seizure if an animal is suffering, or if it is likely to suffer if its circumstances do not change.
 The Dangerous Wild Animals Act 1976 permits seizure of certain types of animals, including camels and zebras, if they are being kept without a licence under that Act or if a licensing condition is being breached.
 There is also no need to seize an animal to prove an offence has been committed under the Bill.
 As the Bill bans the use of animals in circuses, the evidence would need to establish that use.
 Simply establishing that the circus had a wild animal would not be sufficient.

 We do not think that the seizure of an animal is appropriate post conviction.
 The only offence that a circus operator will have been convicted of is using a wild animal in a circus.
 To deprive them of the animal entirely would be unprecedented and clearly disproportionate, and would lead to the threat of or concern about legal challenge.
 I appreciate that there may be concerns about repeat offending, but there is no limit to the fine that can be imposed by the courts, as we discussed in relation to disqualification.
 The way to tackle the challenge is to escalate fines over time, so a repeat offender would soon find themselves out of business.